 What are the benefits of a good Business Broker?

 Many buyers and sellers of businesses will use a business broker or intermediary to assist with the business-for-sale transaction.
-In simple terms, business brokers act as middlemen between business buyers and sellers and handle most, if not all, of the details to see a successful transaction.
+In simple terms, business brokers act as intermediaries between business buyers and sellers, handling most, if not all, of the details to facilitate a successful transaction.
+But what are the benefits of a good Business Broker?

 Business intermediaries assist in the buying process by offering insight into valuing a business.
 Business brokers have extensive knowledge of what businesses are worth and ask various questions to derive an accurate value.
-Without a broker, it is tough for sellers to place a realistic valuation on their business precisely.
+Without a broker, it is challenging for sellers to assess the value of their business accurately.
 Part of their business valuation process will help if the Buyer needs to obtain an SBA loan.

 Presenting the business for sale